In the Kitchen | CT STYLE | WTNH.com

 In The Kitchen: Today’s Living Local Deal is to The Tarry Lodge!

-In The Kitchen: Cast Iron Chef Chop House & Oyster Bar Cooks a Porterhouse Steak for Father’s Day!

-In The Kitchen: Living Local Deal with Olives and Oil sells out!

-In The Kitchen: Today’s Living Local Deal is to Elm City Market!
+In The Kitchen: Today’s Living Local Deal is to John Davenport’s!

-In The Kitchen: Cast Iron Chef Chop House & Oyster Bar Cooks a Porterhouse Steak for Father’s Day!

-In The Kitchen: Living Local Deal with Olives and Oil sells out!

 Today's Dish